Bihan001/Interview-Preparation-Resources/README.md

 # Interview Preparation Resources

-> Click :star:if you like the project.
+> Click :star: if you like the project.
 Follow me [@Bihan001](https://twitter.com/Bihan001) for technical updates.

 > Pull Requests are highly appreciated.
 Feel free to add new topics or contribute to the existing ones.